A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Mean-square convergence

-Now, we establish the boundedness of the second moment of the splitting methods.
-Intuitively, this is guaranteed by the use of the global explicit solution of the locally Lipschitz ODE \eqref{ODE_FHN}, which is defined on the entire interval $[0,T]$ without any explosion occuring in finite time.
-Thus, the iterative composition of this function with the solution of the linear SDE via the Lie-Trotter~\eqref{SP1_FHN} and Strang \eqref{SP3_FHN} methods does not cause an explosion of the moments in finite time either.
-The proof of this result, however, is not straight-forward.
-In particular, it requires an assumption related to the locally Lipschitz ODE \eqref{ODE_FHN}.
-In Lemma \ref{Lemma3}, we provide two proofs of the mean-square boundedness, each based on a different assumption.
-The first variant is an extension of the proof of Proposition 3.7 in \cite{Brehier2018}, and is formulated for the Lie-Trotter splitting only.
-The second variant covers both the Lie-Trotter and the Strang splitting, and builds the basis for the results presented in Section \ref{sec:5:2_FHN}.
-The required assumptions are introduced in Assumption \ref{assum:3}.
-While the first assumption holds for constant functions $N(x)\equiv c$, and thus linear functions $f(x;\Delta)=c\Delta+x$, this is not the case for the second one.
-Which of the two proofs is more convenient and which assumption is easier to verify depends on the problem under consideration. \begin{assumption} Let $f:\mathbb{R}^d\to\mathbb{R}^d$ be as in \eqref{Exact_ODE_FHN}. \begin{enumerate}[label=\text{(A4.\arabic*)}] \item There exist constants $c_3(\Delta_0)>0$ and $q\in\mathbb{N}$ such that for any $x\in\mathbb{R}^d$ the auxiliary function
+Now, we establish the boundedness of the moments of the splitting method.
+Intuitively, this is guaranteed by the use of the global exact solution of the locally Lipschitz ODE \eqref{ODE_FHN}, which is defined on the entire interval $[0,T]$ without any explosion occuring in finite time.
+Thus, the iterative composition of this function with the solution of the linear SDE via the Lie-Trotter method \eqref{SP1_FHN} does not cause an explosion of the moments in finite time either.
+The formal proof of this result, provided in Lemma \ref{Lemma3}, is done in the spirit of the proof of Proposition~3 in \cite{Brehier2018}.